silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 Multiple `has_many` or `belongs_to` relationships are okay *without* dot notation if they aren't linking to the same model class.
 Otherwise, using dot notation is required.
 With that said, dot notation is recommended in all cases as it makes your code more resilient to change.
 Adding new relationships is easier when you don't need to review and update existing ones.

-[hint]
+> [!TIP]
-You can use `RelationValidationService` for validation of relationships.
+> You can use `RelationValidationService` for validation of relationships.
 This tool will point out the relationships which may need a review.
 See [Validating relations](#validating-relations) for more information.
-[/hint]

 ## `many_many` relationships {#many-many}

-[warning]
+> [!WARNING]
-Please specify a `belongs_many_many` relationship on the related class as well in order to have the necessary accessors available on both ends.
+> Please specify a `belongs_many_many` relationship on the related class as well in order to have the necessary accessors available on both ends.
 See [`belongs_many_many`](#belongs-many-many) for more information.
-[/warning]

 Defines many-to-many relationships.
 This type of relationship requires a new table which has an `ID` column to represent the relationship itself and a column for each of the IDs of the related records.

 There are two ways this relationship can be declared which are (described below) depending on how the developer wishes to manage this join table.

-[hint]
+> [!TIP]
-You can use `RelationValidationService` for validation of relationships.
+> You can use `RelationValidationService` for validation of relationships.
 This tool will point out the relationships which may need a review.
 See [Validating relations](#validating-relations) for more information.
-[/hint]

 ### Automatic `many_many` table {#automatic-many-many-table}